fprimeau/QUODcarb-release1/README.md

 - The input uncertainty must be a non-zero number as -log10(0) is undefined and breaks the code.

 ## Citation
 Not published yet, documentation will be updated when available.
-A draft of the manuscript under review in the Journal of Marine Chemistry is available here: [View the PDF document](paper_scripts/QUODcarb_revised.pdf)
+A draft of the manuscript under review in the Journal of Marine Chemistry is available here:

 ## References